This article will take you 6 minutes to read. Feel free to leave your questions in the comment section, we will answer you ASAP!

 Ok, where do we start?

 Yes, pretty basic and boring, right?
-But every routine is pretty boring, what makes it exciting is improving on these routines.
+But every routine is pretty simple if it works – what makes it exciting is improving on these routines.

 Squat: 4 x 6-8